 “There were individual sales of the meet and greets, and I’m told that the AEW keep on that is about $10,000, so that’s probably what it would’ve cost them to do this and, yeah, that’s a substantial cost when you’re a company like this and you’re looking to turn a profit.”

 MJF did show up for his match, where he was squashed by Wardlow.
-On the next episode of Dynamite, he cut blistering promo against Tony Khan, the fans, and talent who he believes gets preferential treatment in the company.
+On the next episode of Dynamite, he cut a blistering promo against Tony Khan, the fans, and talent who he believes gets preferential treatment in the company.
 The blurring of fact and fiction has made for some compelling drama.

 If AEW did all of it on purpose, it cost them big bucks.
 That said, it also produced a ton of publicity and interest in the company.
 Whether it’s a work or a shoot, the entire MJF situation has been an engaging thing to watch unfold.